FAQs

 What makes a psychologist with a PhD different from other mental health professionals?

 A PhD-level clinical psychologist has extensive doctoral training, typically 8–12 or more years, in both psychological science and clinical practice.
-To qualify for professional registration, this includes rigorous coursework, multiple supervised practica, a 1,600+ hour clinical residency, and licensing examinations.

 PhD psychologists are trained to assess, diagnose, and treat a wide range of mental health conditions, including complex cases, and are specially qualified in advanced psychological testing such as cognitive and personality assessments.
 Unlike psychiatrists, they do not prescribe medication, but they provide in-depth, evidence-based psychotherapy grounded in both research and clinical experience.

-I'm not sure I need therapy, how do I know if it's worth trying?
+how do I know if it's worth trying?

 How long does therapy take?

-The length of therapy varies depending on your goals, needs, and the nature of the concerns you're working through.
-Some people find a few sessions helpful for a specific issue, while others benefit from longer-term support to address more complex or ongoing challenges.
-Dr. Ward will regularly check in with you to ensure the pace and duration feel right and align with your goals.
+The length of therapy varies depending on your goals, needs, and the nature of the concerns you’re working through.
+Some people find a few sessions helpful for a specific issue, while others benefit from longer-term therapy to address more complex or ongoing challenges.

 How long is each session?